Italian wall lizard

 About This Species

-Italian wall lizards are native to South-Central Europe.
-They have established as an invasive species in California, and on Orcas Island in Washington.
-In 2019, a single adult female was caught in Vancouver BC, along the North shore of the Fraser River.
+Italian wall lizards (Ruin lizard) are native to South-Central Europe.
+They are not yet established in BC, but have been seen in the Lower Mainland in 2019.
 It is unknown if this individual was simply a stowaway or if a population persists in this area.

-Italian wall lizards thrive in habitats that have been disturbed by human activity, and may be found basking in the full sun on rocks, tree trunks, fences or brick walls.
+Italian wall lizards thrive in habitats that have been disturbed by human activity and may be found basking in the full sun on rocks, tree trunks, fences or brick walls.
+They may outcompete our native lizard for food and habitat.
+Italian wall lizards are designated as a Prevent species by the BC Provincial Priority Invasive Species List.

 How to Identify